PY427-6-AU-CO:

 The aims of this module are:

-By the end of the module, students should have acquired or further developed a set of transferable skills, and in particular be able to:
+By the end of this module, students will be expected to have acquired or further developed a set of transferable skills, and in particular be able to:

 Study Abroad students should have already taken two philosophy modules at their home institution.